denver-code/pc_simulation_rs/readme.md

   Addressed via hexadecimal addressed.

-  Each memory ceal is 8 bits (1 byte) wide
+  Each memory cell is 8 bits (1 byte) wide
 - CPU  - Supports basic arithmetic and logic operations (`ADD, AND, OR, NAND, NOR, XOR, NOT`).

   ATM asm-like code directly executed by the CPU, I'm not sure how it supposed to be.